 The Barry M. Goldwater Scholarship and Excellence in Education Program was established by the United States Congress in 1986 in honor of former U.S. Sen. Barry Goldwater to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to students who intend to pursue careers in these fields.
 Competition for the award is exceptionally intense.
 Institutions may nominate only four undergraduate students per year.
 Each scholarship covers eligible expenses for tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

 The 2017-18 Goldwater Scholars were selected based on academic merit from a field of 1,286 natural sciences, mathematics, and engineering students nominated by the campus representatives from among 2,000 colleges and universities nationwide.
 Of those reporting, 133 of the Scholars are men, 103 are women, and virtually all intend to obtain a Ph.D. as their highest degree objective.

-Aguilar is a life sciences major at DePauw and intends to pursue a Ph.D. in genetics, with a goal of conducting research and teaching at the university level.
+Aguilar is a biochemistry major at DePauw and intends to pursue a Ph.D. in genetics, with a goal of conducting research and teaching at the university level.

 Khadija Stewart (seen at left with Aguilar), associate professor of computer science at DePauw, was Aguilar's adviser for the Goldwater Scholarship.
-She notes, "Liz is an outstanding student and young lady.
-She is creative, very intelligent, persistent and hard working.
-What makes Liz unique is that she is very driven and independent, more than any student I’ve had in my eleven years at DePauw.
-Liz is not relying on her preparation and family support to make it through; instead she is forging her own path. "
+She notes, "Liz is an outstanding student -- creative, very intelligent, persistent and hard working.
+What makes Liz unique is the drive and independence I've witnessed, and it's more than any student I’ve had in my eleven years at DePauw.
+Liz is not relying on preparation and family support to make it through; this is a student is forging their own path. "